 Need Help Getting Life Insurance Coverage?

 If you have a pre-existing medical condition and want to buy life insurance, you will need help from an expert.
-This person can help ensure that you get coverage so that you don’t get declined.
+This person can help ensure you get coverage so you don’t get declined.

 Warning: Applying for life insurance without a medical exam can be risky.
 If you get declined coverage, it could be at least two years before you can get any life insurance.